jovisly/RL-Connect4/README.md

 ## PyTorch 101

-First we simply gain some familiarity with [PyTorch](https://pytorch.org/) by implementing a simple neural network to classify a small dataset from [scikit-learn](https://scikit-learn.org/stable/index.html).
+First we gain some familiarity with [PyTorch](https://pytorch.org/) by implementing a simple neural network to classify a sample dataset from [scikit-learn](https://scikit-learn.org/stable/index.html).

 In the [pytorch101](pytorch101) directory, there is `xgboost.py` and `nnet.py`.